 Laura Musgrave returned to releasing music in 2018 after a decade-long break.
 She hadn’t stopped writing or playing during that time, but had taken a step back from recording, which turned into a lengthy hiatus.
 What effect did that have on her music?

 “I always felt that the most important thing was that my lyrics were clever and witty,” she says.
 “Whereas now, I think the most important thing is that they’re heartfelt.
 If they end up being clever or witty too, that’s a bonus.”

 The Leicestershire (UK) singer-songwriter’s music has been featured on BBC Introducing in the East Midlands and Women of Substance Radio.
 She previously received mentions from NME, Q Magazine, BBC6 and XFM (Radio X).

-Laura has always been a fan of blending pop-rock and alternative elements:
+Laura has always been a fan of blending pop and pop-rock elements:

 “Genre-wise, I feel I’m still in the same ballpark,” she says, “But I’m not as cautious about embracing the poppier aspect now.
 Both are equally me.
 I don’t feel the need to pick a side.”